-The Upper West Side is the bohemian alternative to its cousin on the east side of Central Park, well-known for its reputation as the city’s home for intellectual and artistic minds for centuries.
-Like the Upper East Side, it is a primarily residential neighborhood, but its differences in character come from neighboring Columbia University (to the north) and Lincoln Center (to the south).
-You can feel the west side’s special ambiance emanating from its architecture.
+The Upper West Side is the bohemian alternative to its cousin on the east side of Central Park, known for its reputation as a home for intellectual and artistic minds.
+Like the Upper East Side, it is a primarily residential neighborhood, but one that is influenced by its close proximity to Columbia University and Lincoln Center.
+Choose the Upper West Side for its unique charm.

-The boundaries of the Upper West Side lie at the Hudson River to the west; Central Park to the east; 59th Street to the south; and 110th Street to the north.
-In addition to Central Park on the neighborhood’s eastern edge, the western edge of the Upper West Side is home to Riverside Park, which runs from 72nd Street to the south and extends well past the northern edge of the neighborhood.
-Being located in between these two iconic parks is what has enabled the Upper West Side to claim its throne as one of New York’s premier residential neighborhoods.
+The Upper West Side is bounded by Hudson River to the west; Central Park to the east; 59th Street to the south; and 110th Street to the north.
+In addition to Central Park, the western edge of the Upper West Side is home to Riverside Park, which runs from 72nd Street to the south and extends beyond northern edge of the neighborhood.

-Between 96th and 110th Streets, and to the east of Broadway, is sometimes considered Manhattan Valley.
-It is named for the natural depression that runs east-west across Manhattan between those streets.
-The Upper West Side as a whole generally becomes more affordable as you get closer to the northern edges of the neighborhood, and as a result the Manhattan Valley name is usually associated with homes that are more affordable than homes that outside of the valley.
+Between 96th and 110th Streets, to the east of Broadway, is a mini-neighborhood known as Manhattan Valley.
+It is named for the natural depression in that location that runs east-west across Manhattan.
+Homes in Manhattan Valley are generally more affordable than in other parts of the Upper West Side.